nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 Using the occ Command
 =====================

-ownCloud's ``occ`` command (ownCloud console) is ownCloud's command-line interface.
-You can perform many common server operations with ``occ``, such as installing and upgrading ownCloud, manage users, encryption, passwords, LDAP setting, and more.
+Nextcloud's ``occ`` command (Nextcloud console) is Nextcloud's command-line interface.
+You can perform many common server operations with ``occ``, such as installing and upgrading Nextcloud, manage users, encryption, passwords, LDAP setting, and more.

-``occ`` is in the :file:`owncloud/` directory; for example :file:`/var/www/owncloud` on Ubuntu Linux. ``occ`` is a PHP script. **You must run it as your HTTP user** to ensure that the correct permissions are maintained on your ownCloud files and directories.
-In ownCloud 8.2+ you may run it from any directory (specifying the filepath); in previous releases it had to be run from the :file:`owncloud/` directory.
+``occ`` is in the :file:`owncloud/` directory; for example :file:`/var/www/owncloud` on Ubuntu Linux. ``occ`` is a PHP script. **You must run it as your HTTP user** to ensure that the correct permissions are maintained on your Nextcloud files and directories.
+In Nextcloud 8.2+ you may run it from any directory (specifying the filepath); in previous releases it had to be run from the :file:`owncloud/` directory.